openconfig/featureprofiles/feature/acl/arp-policer/README.md

-# Interface based ARP policer
+# Test-ID - CPT-1.1: Interface based ARP policer

 ## Summary

-This test ensures that NOS is able to police the ARP traffic on an interface.
+This test ensures that DUT is able to police the ARP traffic on an interface.

 ## Procedure
 Test environment setup